orenbenkiki/dynamake/README.rst

 Using a proven and familiar language is also preferable to coming up with a whole new build-oriented language, especially when creating a general-purpose build tool.
-The GNU ``make`` syntax is a warning for how such specialized languages inevitably evolve into a general-purpose mess.
+The GNU ``make`` syntax is a warning for how such specialized languages inevitably devolve into a general-purpose mess.

 WHY NOT
 -------